andersroos/glo/README.md

 ## Status Data Format ##

+The status format is used to get status items from a server to display or aggregate.

+The format can also be used to push status item updates to a remote registry.
+For example batch programs may not have their own servers but report status data items to a server.

 The status data is communicated through JSON, either plain JSON or wrapped in a JSONP callback.

+Normally the status data is serverd from a HTTP-server and responding with all status items on `/`.
+If providing the query parameter `callback` the response will be wrapped in a jsonp callback.

 ### Message Format ###